zarf-dev/proposals/0051-v1beta1-schema/README.md

 A new `service` key under components will make the inherent coupling between the init package and the Zarf CLI more transparent.
 The field is an enum with the allowed values `registry`, `seed-registry`, `injector`, `agent`, and `git-server`.

 Only a package with `kind: ZarfInitConfig` may contain a component with a `service` key.
 A component config may declare a service, but the importing package must be an init package.
-An init package may contain no services.
-A niche, but plausible, use case is a custom init package which relies on an external registry and no agent.
+An init package may contain no services; a niche but plausible use case is a custom init package which relies on an external registry and no agent.

 View the full schema in [package.go](package.go#L200).